Cottage | 2 bedrooms | sleeps 4

 |Further details outdoors|

 To the rear of the house is a lawned garden with access to the river.
-There is a graveled area with parking for two cars.
+There is a gravelled area with parking for two cars.

 Welcome pack available on arrival